basecamp/highrise-api/README.md

 All other limits remain at up to 500 requests per 10 second period from the same IP address for the same account.

+Regardless of these limits, your integrations with our API should handle `503 Service Unavailable` errors returned.
+Those will be returned if you exceed our limit, or we may have a temporary limit in place to handle surges or problematic load to the API.

-If you exceed this limit, you'll get a `503 Service Unavailable` response for subsequent requests.
-Check the `Retry-After` header to see how many seconds to wait before retrying the request.
+Check for `503 Service Unavailable` response from your requests and be sure to check the `Retry-After` header to see how many seconds to wait before retrying the request.

 SSL Usage
 ---------